appasaheb4/appasaheb4/README.md

 - 🏄 Total it experience 5+ years.
 - 🧑‍💻 Current role SR.MERN Stack Developer
 - 🌱 I’m currently learning Docker.
-- 👯 I’m looking to collaborate on building an open source web app and cros platform mobile app that help people in real life world with every day's needs.
+- 👯 I’m looking to collaborate on building an open source web app and cross platform mobile app that help people in real life world with every day's needs.
 - 🤔 I’m looking for help with finding great resources to learn, books to read and projects ideas to build.

 ## ☎️ Contact Me ☎️